This document describes how to set up Qinsy for usage with deep water multibeam systems.

 Open Database Setup and select the valid driver for your system:

-Select on the second page for setting transducer setup “Separate transmit (TX) and receive elements (RX)".
+Select on the second page for setting transducer setup “Separate transmit (TX) and receive (RX) elements".

-QINSy can buffer up to 500 Gyro and/or Motion Reference Unit (MRU) observations and 100 Position system observations.
-This fixed amount determines together with the update rate of the sensor for how many seconds data is buffered.
+Qinsy can buffer up to 500 Gyro and/or Motion Reference Unit (MRU) observations and 100 Position system observations.
+This fixed number determines, together with the update rate of the sensor, for how many seconds data is buffered.
 For deep water it is important that at least 15 seconds of motion data is buffered, this of course because of the long travel times.

 So make sure that Gyros and MRU update at a maximum of 30 Hz and the positioning system at a maximum of 2 HZ.

 If Gyros or MRUs update too fast then it can happen that the footprint results will not be calculated at all or the attitude is not correctly applied.
 This will become apparent in the Swath System display by the swath showing “roof tile” steps artifacts.

 The Update Rate of the sensors can be witnessed in the Observation Physics display.